Mental Health

 If your cycle comes with an associated up/energetic/"manic" phase, USE IT!
 Be out, go to the zoo, run around, climb, laugh, buy comdey DVDs.
 Stockpile memories and happy materials for the next down phase.

 To avoid a debilitating depression, stop watching the news.
-Don't hang out so much with friend or relatives who complain all the time, or who gossip negatively and spitefully.
+Don't hang out so much with friends or relatives who complain all the time, or who gossip negatively and spitefully.
 Distance yourself from politics that distress you.
 Store up joy and hope and optimism.
 Have so much that you can produce enough for you AND your family.
-In the season when you can't buoy them up, they will last a while longer, and if you have avoided negativity, you might find that with practice (and desire and intent and awareness) that you will be able to feel the depression slow you down, but it won't necessarily take you under the surface.
+In the season when you can't buoy them up, they will last a while longer, and if you have avoided negativity, you might find that with practice (and desire and intent and awareness) you will be able to feel the depression slow you down, but it won't necessarily take you under the surface.

 Do not depend on anti-depressants by themselves.
 Every doctor who has EVER given anti-depressents without requiring, insisting that it be accompanied by therapy is an irresponsible money-maker.
 They don't do diddly if the person hasn't learned to watch her thoughts and emotions, and to see it for the temporary, manageable state it is.